 Germany is the world's second-largest home for the expatriatesbehind USA.
 This makes their 81 million inhabitants in the larger population of all the member states that make up the European Union.

 In particular, it has become a destination in high demand among Spaniards who decide to pack their bags, as is borne out by the data of the German censuswhich, between 2011 and 2012, registered more than 50.582 Spanish emigrants.
-Data that takes us back 40 years to find a migration flow of similar size: during the Franchism 80.000 Spanish workers arrived to the German labour market.
+Data that takes us back 40 years to find a migration flow of similar size: during the Franchism 80.000 Spanish workers that moved from Madrid or elsewhere in the national territory arrived to the German labour market.

 Germany constitutes one of the most important countries in the world and in Europeboth in terms of political as well as economic.
 It is part of the United Nationsthe NATO, on G8the nations G4as well as being the the engine of the European economyis the fourth largest economy in the worldin figures from the World nominal GDP.
 In 2007 it established itself as the the world's largest exporter of goods.

-If this makes you suspect that it is a country with a high cost of livingyou should know that Berlin will be the ideal city in which to satisfy your daily meals, pay rent, or buy other types of goods, since it is much cheaper than any other European capital, such as Madrid.
+If this makes you suspect that it is a country with a high cost of livingyou should know that Berlin will be the ideal city in which to satisfy your daily meals, pay rent, or buy other types of goods, since it is much cheaper than any other European capital, such as Madrid, hence many choose to move from Barcelona.

 Its position of leading country standard-bearer of the scientific and technological sectors make their job vacancies a whole bag of opportunities for highly qualified profiles: scientists and engineers are professions with excellent and constant recognition demand on the German labour market.